Under the Silver Lake: Filming

 Principal photography began on October 31, 2016.
 It took place throughout Los Angeles, including the Silver Lake neighborhood, Silver Lake Reservoir, Griffith Observatory and The Last Bookstore.

+Music

+Rich Vreeland, known under the stage name Disasterpeace composed the score for Under the Silver Lake, continuing his collaboration with Mitchell after It Follows (2014).
+The soundtrack was released through Milan Records on June 22, 2018, worldwide, excluding the United States, where it released on April 19, 2019, the same day as the film.

 Release

 In May 2016, A24 acquired US distribution rights to the film.
 Under the Silver Lake had its world premiere at the Cannes Film Festival on May 15, 2018.
 The first country it was released in nationwide was France on August 8, followed by Belgium on August 15.

 The film was originally scheduled to be released in the United States on June 22, 2018, but on June 4 was pushed back to December 7, 2018.
 The theatrical release was then pushed back again to April 19, 2019, and three days later it was released on video on demand.